MONEY MARKETS-Dollar costs rise as Europe concerns persist

 Worries about whether the U.S. economy is slipping back into recession and problems some European banks are facing in accessing term funds in the interbank markets have revived memories of the dark days of the 2008 financial crisis when credit markets seized up.

-Foreign lenders have built up a healthy buffer of dollar reserves thanks to the U.S. Federal Reserve's ultra-easy monetary policy, but signs have emerged they are drawing down their reserves, forcing them to turn to central banks and to non-traditional sources of dollar funds, such as FX swaps.
+Though foreign lenders have built up a healthy buffer of dollar reserves thanks to the U.S. Federal Reserve's ultra-easy monetary policy, signs have emerged they are drawing down their reserves, forcing them to turn to central banks and to non-traditional sources of dollar funds, such as FX swaps.

 The three-month euro-dollar cross currency basis swap , which falls when dollar funding costs for euro zone banks rise, fell to minus 92.5 basis points on Monday from minus 88 bps on Friday.